Where to Buy and Store Bitcoin (BTC)

-Use Bitcoin: Ways to send & spend BTC
+Use Bitcoin: Ways to spend and Invest BTC

 Current BTC price & historical price chart

 Bitcoin (BTC) is the world’s first and most popular cryptocurrency.
 It has the highest market capitalization of any digital currency by far, as well as the widest rate of merchant acceptance among all cryptocurrencies.
 The

 The bitcoin network was launched in January 2009 by the anonymous developer (or group of developers) Satoshi Nakamoto, who mined the first bitcoin block.
 As the network had no participants for several month, he mined all of the first bitcoins for several month, and the total estimated ownership under his control is estimated to be close to 1 million bitcoins (this makes him one of the world’s wealthiest individuals).
 Upon Satoshi’s somewhat mysterious departure, the Bitcoin Foundation took control over everything Bitcoin related.

 Over ten million people now own a bitcoin wallet.